conversationai/perspectiveapi/2-api/limits.md

 # Limits and errors

+The Perspective API uses limits and quotas to protect the system from receiving more data than it can handle, and to ensure equitable distribution of the system resources.
+These limits and quotas are subject to change.

+You may encounter an error if the quota of your request exceeds the limit.

 ## Quota limit

 By default, we set the quota to 1 QPS for all Perspective projects.